olivsinz/saas-email-stack/README.md

 4. A user must be able to connect with his email and password.
 5. A user can enable an account with his username, an email address, and a password.
 6. A user must be able Two-factor authentication for his account.
-7. A user can view his last login (time and location).
+7. A user must be able to enable Two-factor authentication for his account.
 8. The last two passwords can no longer be accepted when changing password.
 9. A user must be able to reset his password.
 10. A user can verify a single email or a long list of emails.